"When I unzip my provisional cast-on, why are there one fewer stitches going "down" than going "up," AND, what can I do about it?"

 Provisional cast on makes a 1/2 stitch discontinuity--a jog-- between where the stitches go "up" and where they go "down."

 Not only is there always one fewer stitch going "down" than "up," but the offset between the tails and loops causes another problem, also.
-Specifically, when we knit "down" on the tail loops, the downward knitting is 1/2 stitch off the upward knitting.
+Specifically, when knitting"down," the downward knitting is 1/2 stitch off the upward knitting.

-Through an act of heavenly mercy, it turns out that stockinette is so symmetrical that this 1/2 stitch difference is very nearly undetectable in stocking stitch.
-To prove this is so, take any piece of stockinette fabric, look at it closely, then turn it upside down and look again.
-You will see that stockinette looks the same upside down and right side up.
-The only way you'll see the offset in stockinette is at the edge of the fabric, where the 1/2 stitch jog shows as a tiny bump on each side.
+This 1/2 stitch discontinuity or jog makes little difference in stockinette.
+This is because stockinette appears directionally symmetrical.
+Take any piece of stockinette fabric, look at it closely, then turn it upside down and look again.
+The "V" stitch pattern looks the same both ways.
+The only way to see the offset in stockinette is at the fabric edges, where the 1/2 stitch jog shows as a tiny bump on either side.

-If you were making a garment with just one fabric pattern -- a pattern which would look bad with a jog -- you would have to arrange matters so that at the line of the provisional cast on, there would be several rows of plain stockinette stitch.
+If making a garment with just one fabric pattern -- a pattern which would look bad with a jog -- you would have to arrange matters so that at the line of the provisional cast on, there would be several rows of plain stockinette stitch or some other distraction, to hide the offset.

-If you were making a garment with just one fabric pattern -- a pattern which would look bad with a jog -- you would have to arrange matters so that at the line of the provisional cast on, there would be several rows of plain stockinette stitch.
+If making a garment with just one fabric pattern -- a pattern which would look bad with a jog -- you would have to arrange matters so that at the line of the provisional cast on, there would be several rows of plain stockinette stitch or some other distraction, to hide the offset.

-A common example is lacy scarf worked in a directional lace pattern.
-Specifically, in order to have the two lace patterns match at the lower ends of the scarf, you might want to start the scarf in the middle with a provisional cast on, and work first towards one end, and then towards the other.
-However, you might not want the 1/2 stitch jog to interfere with the continuity of your lace pattern.
-A classic solution is to design the scarf with a stockinette panel, as shown below.
+An example is lacy scarf worked in a directional lace pattern.
+In order to have the two lace patterns match at the lower ends of the scarf, you could start the scarf in the middle with a provisional cast on, and work first towards one end, and then towards the other.
+However, you might not want the 1/2 stitch jog at the cast on.
+A classic solution is to design the scarf with a stockinette panel.

-Because the provisional cast on is in the middle of a stockinette fabric, there will be hardly any visible discontinuity where the provisional cast on lies--there will be a 1/2 stitch jog at the edges, but none in the middle of the fabric.
-Also, the shape of a scarf with a narrow stockinette pattern lies very well on the neck--the narrow bit goes around the back, adding no bulk behind the neck, while the pretty lace panels show in all their glory on the front.
-The best part about a scarf like this is that the narrow stockinette band has the same number of stitches as the lace panels--no increasing is required.
-The secret is that lace (pretty nearly any lace) is much wider than a stockinette fabric on the same number of stitches, due to all the yarn overs.
+In the middle of a stockinette fabric, there will be hardly any visible discontinuity where the provisional cast on lies--there will be a 1/2 stitch jog at the edges, but none in the middle.
+Also, the shape of a scarf with a narrow stockinette pattern lies very well on the neck--the narrow bit goes around the back, adding no bulk, while the pretty lace panels show their glory on the front.
+Another advantage: the narrow stockinette band has the same number of stitches as the lace panels--no increasing required.
+This is because lace (pretty nearly any lace) is much wider than a stockinette fabric with the same stitch count, due to all the yarn overs.